MicrosoftDocs/cross-device/project-rome-docs/Android/how-to-guides/index.md

 # Project Rome for Android (preview release)

-Currently, Project Rome is implemented for Android-client-to-Windows-host scenarios.
-You will need an Android app development IDE and an Android device or emulator (Android 4.4.2 or later) to use this feature.
+Here you will find how-to guides for developers who wish to implement Project Rome features in their Android apps.
+You will need an Android app development IDE and an Android device or emulator (Android 4.4.2 or later) to use these features.

-* See the [Getting started](getting-started-rome-android.md) guide for information on how to install the Rome SDK for Android.
+* First, see the [Getting started](getting-started-rome-android.md) guide for all the preliminary steps needed to set up the Rome SDK for Android.
+* Then, see the [Commanding guide](gettings-started-rome-android.md), [Hosting guide](hosting-android.md), or [Activities guide](user-activities-android.md), depending on which scenarios you are targeting.
-* View the API reference documentation in the [api reference](../api-reference/index.md) section.
+* You can view the API reference documentation in the [api reference](../api-reference/index.md) section.
-* See code samples for Android apps in the [sample](https://github.com/Microsoft/project-rome/tree/master/Android/sample) section.
+* Take a look at the [Android sample app](tbdGH) to see a working example of Project Rome features.